Digital experience platform (DXP) vs. CMS

-What is a Digital Experience Platform (DXP) vs. a Legacy CMS?
-Digital Experience Platforms are fast becoming an industry necessity, but what exactly differentiates them from a traditional CMS system?
-Gartner defines a digital experience platform as “an integrated software framework for engaging a broad array of audiences across a broad array of digital touchpoints,” further noting that “organizations use DXPs to build, deploy and continually improve websites, portals, mobile apps, and other digital experiences.”
+What is a digital experience platform (DXP) vs. a legacy CMS?
+Digital experience platforms are fast becoming an industry necessity, but what differentiates them from a traditional CMS system?
+Gartner defines a digital experience platform as “an integrated software framework for engaging a broad array of audiences across a broad array of digital touchpoints,” further noting that “organizations use DXPs to build, deploy and continually improve websites, portals, mobile apps and other digital experiences.”

-The best way to explain Digital Experience Platforms is to look at the building blocks that led to the necessity for a central platform to control a wide span of digital touchpoints.
-DXPs began with Content Management Systems (CMS) which helped companies to gain control over their content, so let’s look further into CMS and Web Experience Management (WEM) and how they paved the way for DXP.
+The best way to explain digital experience platforms is to look at the building blocks that led to the necessity for a central platform to control a wide span of digital touchpoints.
+DXPs began with content management systems (CMSes) which helped companies to gain control over their content, so let’s look further into CMS and web experience management (WEM) and how they paved the way for DXP.

 WCM: Web Content Management

-A content management system – or as it is commonly called a CMS – is a program that enables enterprises to manage digital content by adding, editing, or deleting content and facilitating its delivery in the form of publishing it electronically.
-While CMS programs do vary, the majority include format options, web-based publishing, indexing, editing and version control,and search/retrieval of content.
+A content management system, or CMS, is a program that enables enterprises to manage digital content by adding, editing or deleting content and facilitating its delivery by publishing it electronically.
+While CMS programs vary, the majority include format options, web-based publishing, indexing, editing and version control,and search/retrieval of content.
 Using a CMS, users can create and edit content and assign different permissions to other users involved.